mohamedali05/AI-Agent-using-a-database-and-a-web-scrapping-tool/readme.md

 # Project Setup Guide

 This project utilizes [n8n](https://n8n.io), a powerful workflow automation tool.
-It creates an AI agent capable of scrapping data from a sample faq website (https://www.motivi.com/fr_FR/faq) open to web-scrapping and accessing a Postgres database through an MCP server.
+It creates an AI agent capable of scrapping data from a [sample faq website](https://www.motivi.com/fr_FR/faq) open to web-scrapping and accessing a Postgres database through an MCP server.

 ## Prerequisites

 Before getting started, ensure you have the following installed on your system:

 - **Docker**: [Download and install Docker](https://docs.docker.com/get-docker/)
-- **Git**: For cloning the repository
+- **[Git](https://git-scm.com/)** – for cloning the repository

 ## Getting Started